-The membership of the organization shall be divided into three classes: Active, Associate and Honorary.
+The membership of the organization shall be divided into two categories: Active and Honorary.

-Individuals with at least four years experience who are actively and directly engaged in a professional capacity in the municipal bond business shall be eligible for Active membership.
+Individuals with at least one year experience who are actively and directly engaged in a professional capacity in the municipal bond business shall be eligible for Active membership.

-An Honorary member shall be one who shall have been recommended as such by the Board of Governors because of services of merit to the Club.
-The candidate must be approved by a majority vote of the Board members present at (any Board meeting).
-Such members shall be exempt from payment of dues.
-An Honorary member shall be subject to all obligations of membership except that they shall not be entitled to vote or hold office or serve any committee.
+An Honorary member shall be one who shall have been recommended as such by the Board of Governors for 1.) change of membership status due to retirement from the municipal bond business provided they have been a member in good standing for at least five years, or 2.) services of merit rendered to the Club.
+The candidate must be approved by a majority vote of the Board of Governors.
+An Honorary member shall be entitled to all rights and privileges of membership except that they shall not be entitled to vote or hold office.